Los Cerritos Wetlands Environmental Impact Reports (EIRs)

 Two separate EIRs are currently in process, one for the entire LCW complex developed from the Conceptual Restoration Plan or CRP (by the LCWA) and the other is proposed by private property owners (BOMP)–we encourage public comments and participation throughout this process.

 Conceptual Restoration Plan (CRP) & Draft EIR

 The LCW Conceptual Restoration Plan (CRP) has been in the works since 2011.
 This plan developed by Los Cerritos Wetlands Authority (LCWA) covers the entire LCW complex.
-As part of the beginning EIR process, the first public workshop is scheduled for March 28, 2018.
+As part of the beginning EIR process, the first public workshop was March 28, 2018.
 Please visit the LCWA EIR web page for workshop details and EIR information.

 Los Cerritos Wetlands Restoration and Oil Consolidation Project EIR